pegros/PEG_LIST/help/sfpegActionUtilityCmp.md

 }
 ```

-LWC dynamic instantiation is (currently?) not supported and this acction type only works with Aura ones!
+_Note_: LWC dynamic instantiation is (currently?) not supported and this acction type only works with Aura ones!

 ### **openFlow** Action Type